-Yes - if you wish to leave a mound upon the grave you still need to apply to us to do so.
+Yes - if you wish to leave a mound upon the grave you still need to apply by completing our Memorial application form to do so.

-However mounds will NOT be allowed in the new extension on the plots pre fixed with E. If you do not do this by six months after the funeral we will remove the mound.
+However mounds will NOT be allowed in the new extension on the plots pre fixed with E. If you do not express to keep the mound by six months after the funeral we will remove the mound.
 If you keep a mound on the grave you must arrange to cut the grass regularly or have it cut for you.

 You may apply to have any kind of memorial you like.
 We will consider each memorial on its own merits and will generally approve any monument as long as it is not in bad taste and is sufficiently well constructed to be safe for at least the period of the Rights.
 If we refuse permission you will be given a full written explanation.
 The type of monument you want may be limited by the area of the cemetery your grave is in.
 Please contact Bereavement Services who will advise.